ckrickyh/bootcamp-finialProject/readme.md

 *Reusability*:            Services can be used by multiple controllers<br>
 *Security*:               Controllers don't expose database details<br>

-**Docker**
-Docker-Compose manages the connections between the Dockerfiles of three microservices.
-During app development, Postman is utilized to test their functionality.
-JSON acts as a common data format, enabling seamless communication among the services.
-Each microservice transforms data transfer objects into entities for database interactions.
-Port 8102 is exposed for external access, while port 8092 is designated for internal micro-service communication.
+**Redis**<br>

-**Redis**: Fast data retrieval is facilitated by Redis, which efficiently manages stable data that changes infrequently.
+Fast data retrieval is facilitated by Redis, which efficiently manages stable data that changes infrequently.
 The Redis cache is cleared every 30 seconds to reflect real-time updates.
 In a practical scenario, where stock history is relevant, data retention would be adjusted to 24 hours, after which the system queries the database to refresh the Redis cache. <br>

 *Without Redis*<br>
 User Request → Controller → Service → Database (PostgreSQL) → Return Data<br>